-- HDD support: Make sure that all hard disk drives (HDDs) work properly.
-Replace the bad HDDs with good ones. - 4.
+- 3. HDD/SSD support: Make sure that all disk drives work properly.
+Replace bad HDDs/SSDs with good ones. - 4.
 System cooling: Check the system cooling to make sure that all heatsink fans and CPU/ system fans, etc., work properly.
 Check the hardware monitoring settings in the IPMI to make sure that the CPU and system temperatures are within the normal range.
 Also check the front panel Overheat LED and make sure that it is not on. - 5.
 Adequate power supply: Make sure that the power supply provides adequate power to the system.
 Make sure that all power connectors are connected.
 Please refer to our website for more information on the minimum power requirements. - 6.
 Proper software support: Make sure that the correct drivers are used.